cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_hcr-instructor.md

 ## Finding Recipes

-We recommend you invite your students to explore the resources suggested in the above “Guide to historical recipes and collections” and select a recipe themselves.
+If you are working with advanced students, such as graduate students or specialist undergraduates, we recommend you invite your students to explore the resources suggested in the above “Guide to historical recipes and collections” and select a recipe themselves.
+However, if working with less experienced students, you may wish to offer them a few suggestions.
 We encourage you to see whether your institution has any manuscript or printed recipe collections in the library; this could be an opportunity to take your students to work with primary sources available on campus.